andrzejressel/pulumi-wasm/docs/Internal/Output.md

 One of Pulumi features is allowing transforming values in programming languages as opposed to configuration language like in Terraform.
-While it's obvious how to do that when everything is written in one language in Pulumi WASM it's not the case - internals are written in Rust compiled to WASM, while user code can be written in any language that can be compiled to WASM.
+While it's obvious how to do that when everything is written in one language in Pulumi Wasm it's not the case - internals are written in Rust compiled to Wasm, while user code can be written in any language that can be compiled to Wasm.

 To handle it mapping value has 2 stages: